 - The need for supply continuity offers opportunities for innovation and simplification.

-The crisis has incentivized organizations to accelerate the adoption of new supply chain design technologies that are far more agile and continuous than the project-based approaches of the past.
-Forward-leaning firms are innovating with continuous supply chain design built on data and powerful AI to make smarter, faster supply chain decisions — and forging a leadership position in their markets.
+The crisis has incentivized organizations to accelerate the adoption of new digital supply chain design technologies that are far more agile and continuous than the project-based approaches of the past.
+Forward-leaning firms are innovating with continuous supply chain design built on data and powerful, AI-driven supply chain analytics to make smarter, faster supply chain decisions — and forging a leadership position in their markets.